Home Blog

 The medications listed on this website are provided for informational purposes only.
 Their inclusion does not guarantee that they will be prescribed to any individual, as treatment decisions are ultimately at the discretion of healthcare providers.
 This list is not exhaustive, and healthcare providers may prescribe other medications, including non-stimulant options, based on the patient’s unique health circumstances and needs.

-A mix of stimulant drugs and behavioral therapy is frequently used to treat attention deficit hyperactivity disorder.
-But occasionally, medical professionals also recommend non-stimulant drugs like Intuniv for ADHD.
+A combination of behavioral therapy and stimulant medications is frequently used to treat attention deficit hyperactivity disorder (ADHD).
+But occasionally, medical professionals recommend non-stimulant medicines such as Intuniv (guanfacine).

-Intuniv can be used along with stimulants, however, people who do not benefit from stimulant drugs or cannot tolerate them can use Intuniv alone as a monotherapy.
+Intuniv can be used to treat ADHD along with stimulants; however, people who do not benefit from stimulants or cannot tolerate them can use guanfacine alone as a monotherapy.
+Read on to learn about the pros and cons of taking Intuniv, its side effects, and other features.

-Guanfacine is approved to treat attention deficit hyperactivity disorder in children aged 6-12 and adolescents up to 17 years.
-However, it is frequently prescribed off-label for use by all ages, including adults.
+Guanfacine medication is FDA-approved [1*] to treat attention deficit hyperactivity disorder in children and adolescents up to 17 years.
+However, it is frequently prescribed off-label for adults.
 It is not a controlled substance and has lower risks of abuse or dependence.

-Intuniv is a type of medication that acts on alpha-2A adrenergic receptors.
+Intuniv is a type of medication that acts on alpha-2A adrenergic receptors [2*] .
 It enhances blood flow, decreases heart rate and blood pressure, and relaxes the body’s blood vessels.
-Additionally, guanfacine is utilized off-label to treat PTSD [2*] , anxiety disorders [3*] , and tic disorders [4*] .
-Doctors also prescribe it by its brand name Tenex [5*] to hypertensive patients [6*] to decrease blood pressure.
+Additionally, guanfacine is utilized off-label to treat PTSD, anxiety disorders, and tic disorders.
+Doctors also prescribe it by its brand name, Tenex, to hypertensive patients to decrease blood pressure.

 How Does Intuniv Help With ADHD?

-It was first approved for the treatment of ADHD in adults in Japan in June 2019 [7*] .
-According to this double-blind, placebo-controlled trial, the extended-release tablets of Gunafacine were associated with significant improvement in adult ADHD symptoms without any major safety concerns.
+It was first approved for treating ADHD in adults in Japan in June 2019 [3*] .
+According to this double-blind, placebo-controlled trial, the extended-release tablets of guanfacine were associated with significant improvement in adult ADHD symptoms without any major safety concerns.

 Adult ADHD can be managed through therapy and medicine.
-Get online consultation from our experts.
+Consult with our medical experts online.

 Intuniv Dosage